NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``EndMonth``                          integer            1 - 12         Yes                 End month
   ``EndDayOfMonth``                     integer            1 - 31         Yes                 End day
   ``EndHourOfDay``                      integer            0 - 23         No        See [#]_  End hour
-  ``NaturalVentilationAvailability``    boolean                           No                  Natural ventilation is always, or never, available during vacancy period
   ====================================  ========  =======  =============  ========  ========  ===========

   .. [#] If EndHourOfDay not provided, defaults to the remainder of the day (i.e., until 12am of the following day).